-The District has adopted MFLs for 45 priority water bodies in the SWUCA as of 2018.
-Approximately half of these MFLs are not being met.
+As of 2019, the District has adopted MFLs for 45 priority water bodies in the SWUCA and approximately half of these MFLs are being met.
 The District adopted the SWUCA Recovery Strategy to recover flows and levels to established MFLs.
 The major goals for the recovery strategy are reducing the rate of saltwater intrusion in the MIA, restoring minimum flows to the upper Peace River and restoring minimum levels to the priority lakes in the Ridge area, which extends roughly 90 miles along the center of the state in Polk and Highlands counties.